-This report demonstrates that the current owner of the proposed Minmi / Link Road project and their existing ESD policies are aligned to the successful implementation of ESD design, construction and operation principles for a sustainable land development, including minimisation of water use, energy use and car dependency.
+This report demonstrates that the Coal & Allied Industries Limited (Coal & Allied) as owner of the proposed Gwandalan project and its existing sustainable development policies are aligned to the successful implementation of ESD design, construction and operation principles of a sustainable land development, including water and energy use.

-The project owner is proposing to develop an estate at Minmi / Link Road, delivering 3,300 residential lots.
-This report addresses and demonstrates the Director General's Environmental Assessment Requirements (DGEAR) related to the proponent's commitment to sustainability and ESD principles in the design, construction and operation phases of the project and the project's capability in achieving the requirements of Basix.
-The report Parts 2, 3 and 4 also demonstrates that the project can satisfy the principles of ESD and compliance with a Basix Assessment (BA) and describes the Car Management Plan (VMP).
-The project further demonstrates how each householder can reduce greenhouse gas emissions (GHG) and water use by 60%, exceeding the NSW government's mandatory reduction target by 50%.
+Coal & Allied is proposing to develop an estate at Gwandalan, delivering 623 residential lots.
+This report addresses the Director General's Environmental Assessment Requirements (DGEAR) related to the proponent's commitment to sustainable development principles in the design, construction and operation phases of the project and the delivery of an Energy Savings Action Plan and the project's capability in achieving the requirements of Basix.
+The report demonstrates that the project can commit to ESD principles in the design, construction and operational phases of the development.
+The report Parts 2 and 3 also demonstrate that the project can comply with Basix Assessment (BA).
+The project further demonstrates how each householder can reduce greenhouse gas emissions (GHG) by 73% compared to the government target of 40% and water use by 60%, exceeding the NSW government's mandatory reduction target by 40%.